 - Research Methods and Professional Skills

-Specialist elective modules develop skills and knowledge in an area of your own particular interest.
-In your second term you will complete three elective modules.
+Specialist modules develop skills and knowledge in an area of your own particular interest.
+In your second term you will complete three specialist modules.
 The specialist options we offer may include:

 - Performance Management